-We live in a world where your reputation can get scuffed up pretty quickly.
-You need to actively protect it from all sorts of bumps and bruises.
+We live in a world where your online reputation can get scuffed up pretty quickly.
+So much so that you need to actively protect it from all sorts of bumps and bruises.

 There are three groups of people that have a tendency of putting their fingerprints all over your online reputation: rabid fans, haters and regular folk.

-Fans are cool.
-They love everything you do.
-With them, you can do no wrong.
-Haters, on the other hand, think your license should be revoked and you should be immediately banned from the business.
+Rabid fans are cool.
+They love just about everything you do.
+Haters are the exact opposite.
+They think your business license should be revoked and you should be thrown down a deep hole.

 What's left are regular folk.
-They're actually the majority of people out there.
 They don't love you.
 They don't hate you.
 They're just regular, non-emotional people that fall somewhere in the middle.

-While that would seem to make sense, a study by online services provider Womply raises a little doubt about that theory.
-I recently read an article on SearchEngineLand.com that highlighted this study and pulled a few very interesting conclusions.
+While that does seem like a really good thing, a study by online services provider Womply raises a little doubt about that theory.
+I recently read an article at SearchEngineLand.com that highlighted this study and came to some very interesting conclusions.

 Reputation management studies are nothing new.
 A new one seems to pop up every week.
 They all seem to have the same message and come to the same conclusions.
-“Online reviews are important to your business success so go out and get some.”
+“Online reviews are important so go out and get some.”

-What makes this study interesting and worthy of bringing to your attention is its size, scope and some of its conclusions.
+What makes this study interesting and worthy of bringing to your attention is its size, scope and as I said, some of its conclusions.